invictus-integration/docs-ifa/versioned_docs/version-v6.0.0/framework/deprecated/pubsub.md

 * Timeout for Subscribe is set to 75 seconds by default
 * Blob Storage will only be used when message is greater than 256kb.
 This is configurable at API level.
 * Connectors can both be added using Http+Swagger and Azure App Services connector
 * Subscribe should always use the LogicAppName as the subscription property.
-This can be done when using ARM deployments or typed manually
+This can be done when using Bicep deployments or typed manually
 * Message time to live will be set to 3 months

 ### x-ms-workflow-run-id